lnpad007/tr_aws_dev/README.md

    --subnets subnet-##,subnet-##  \
    --utility-subnets subnet-#,subnet-##

-2. Make sure to add the existing egress (nat gateways) for private subnets using the below command and save the file kops edit cluster chirag.tr-talent.de
+2. Make sure to add the existing egress configuration in the `subnets` section for private subnets using the below command and save the file kops edit cluster chirag.tr-talent.de

 3. kops update cluster --name chirag.tr-talent.de --yes --admin